Ewer

 Summary

-Maiolica ewer probably made in Lyon, France by Italian potters, about 1575–1600.
+Ewer, earthenware with tin-glazed (maiolica) decoration, probably painted by Giulio Gambini, made in Lyon, France about 1585–1610.
 The neck is modelled with three moulded grotesque masks and with a lion's mask below its one handle.
 It is decorated with a biblical scene from Genesis showing Hamor and Shechem asking Jacob's consent to the marriage of Dinah and Shechem.
 The scene is taken from an engraving by Bernard Solomon which is included in a book of biblical illustrations published in Lyon.

 Provenance